ocolladolop/Eliminar/index.rst

 Welcome to Get Started in Qililab!
 =====================================================
 These document will explain how to prepare you machine and install everything needed to start using qililab.
-Test

 .. toctree::
    :maxdepth: 2